deepray-AI/deepray/docs/overview.md

 #### Standardized API within Subpackages
-User experience and project maintainability are core concepts in TF-Addons.
+User experience and project maintainability are core concepts in Deepray.
 In order to achieve these we require that our additions conform to established API patterns seen in core TensorFlow.

 #### GPU/CPU Custom-Ops